-The UNPOL component is headed by UNFICYP’s Senior Police Advisor, and is comprised of 68 police officers from nine countries and one civilian support staff.
+The UNPOL component is headed by UNFICYP’s Senior Police Adviser, and is comprised of 68 police officers from nine countries and one civilian support staff.

 UNPOL officers are based in UNFICYP Headquarters at the UNPA (United Nations Protected Area) and at a further eight locations across the island, in or near, the buffer zone.